-How and why have these guys lasted so long, and why did their rivals, The Beatles, sputter out so quickly?
+How and why have these guys lasted so long, and why did their rivals, The Beatles, break up so quickly?

 The Rolling Stones have been together, off and on, for more than 50 years, while The Beatles famously broke up in 1970, a scant seven years after they first made it big on the music scene.
 With this week’s news of the first new Rolling Stones album since 2005 we thought it was time to revisit that old controversy: Beatles or the Stones? – and why.
 Here are the top 10 reasons for the longevity of The Rolling Stones, despite the undeniably great songwriting team on the other side of the fence – that of Lennon-McCartney.
 Oh, and btw, we’re leaving Yoko Ono completely out of this discussion.